-For many of us, seeing media portrayals of Wall Street traders can make investing seem entirely alien (and perhaps also a little unsavoury) to us 👽
+For many of us, the media portrayals of Wall Street traders can make the world of investing seem entirely alien... and perhaps also a little unsavoury 👽

 Investing for Everyone 👨👩👧👦

 When we created Plum, we wanted to put investing into the hands of everyday people (i.e. people who may not be able to afford a personal wealth manager).

 If you have a large amount of money to invest, then it may be worth paying for some bespoke financial advice.
 For everyone else though, whether you’re just getting to grips with personal finance or you’re already working on a retirement plan… you’ll soon be thinking like Warren Buffett 🎩 (A guy who was pretty good at this investing thing!)

 What is an Investment? 🤷♂️

 Before we get in too deep, it’s probably worth clarifying exactly what we mean by an ‘investment’ to begin with!
 To invest money means to acquire something with it in the hope of achieving a gain (as opposed to a loss), or ‘return’ in finance speak, at some point in the future 🔭